2001–02 Phoenix Suns season

 The 2001–02 Phoenix Suns season was the 34th season for the Phoenix Suns in the National Basketball Association.
-During the off-season, the Suns acquired All-Star point guard Stephon Marbury from the New Jersey Nets, re-signed former All-Star Suns guard and three-point specialist Dan Majerle, who was a member of the team when they appeared in the 1993 NBA Finals, and acquired John Wallace and Jud Buechler from the Detroit Pistons.
+During the off-season, the Suns acquired All-Star point guard Stephon Marbury from the New Jersey Nets, re-signed former All-Star Suns guard and three-point specialist Dan Majerle, who was a member of the team when they appeared in the 1993 NBA Finals, acquired second-year center Jake Voskuhl from the Chicago Bulls, and acquired John Wallace and Jud Buechler from the Detroit Pistons.
 Early into the regular season, Buechler was traded to the Orlando Magic in exchange for Bo Outlaw in November.

+With the addition of Marbury and Majerle, and with Penny Hardaway back after only appearing in just four games the previous season due to a knee injury, the Suns lost three of their first four games of the regular season, but soon recovered by posting a five-game winning streak between November and December, and holding an 18–13 record at the end of December.
+However, the team soon struggled and fell below .500 in winning percentage by posting a five-game losing streak soon afterwards, and later on holding a 24–24 record at the All-Star break.

-The Suns got off to a 18–13 start to the regular season, but soon began to slip under .500 as the season progressed, as head coach Scott Skiles resigned after a 25–26 start, and was replaced by assistant and former Suns guard Frank Johnson.
-The Suns posted a six-game losing streak in March, and lost eight of their final eleven games of the season, finishing in sixth place in the Pacific Division with a 36–46 record, and missing the NBA playoffs for the first time since the 1987–88 season.
-All home games were played at the America West Arena.
+Head coach Scott Skiles resigned after a 25–26 start to the season, and was replaced with assistant coach, and former Suns guard Frank Johnson.
+Meanwhile, at mid-season, Rodney Rogers and Tony Delk were both traded to the Boston Celtics in exchange for rookie shooting guard, and first-round draft pick Joe Johnson, and Randy Brown in a mid-season trade.
+Under Frank Johnson, the Suns posted a six-game losing streak in March, and lost eight of their final eleven games of the season, finishing in sixth place in the Pacific Division with a disappointing 36–46 record; the team failed to qualify for the NBA playoffs for the first time since the 1987–88 season.